bryanC29/video-check/README.md

-# 🎥 Video Check Pro - Mini Project
+# 🎥 Video Check Pro - Major Project

 A modern web-based application to upload and verify video files with playback, format validation, and user-friendly interface.